NTFS File Recovery Concepts

 However, not every deleted file can be recovered, there are some assumptions, for sure:

-As general advices after data loss:
+As general advice after data loss:

 DO NOT WRITE ANYTHING ONTO THE DRIVE CONTAINING YOUR IMPORTANT DATA THAT YOU HAVE JUST DELETED ACCIDENTALLY!